rayglover-ibm/cuda-bindings/docs/blog-article.md

 #### By Raymond Glover - March 2017

-_In this tutorial I explain the basics of writing cross-platform CUDA-enabled C++ extensions for Python/Node.js/Java applications, and introduce `kernel.h`, a miniature header-only utility for heterogeneous computing.
+_In this tutorial I explain the basics of writing cross-platform CUDA-enabled C++ extensions for Python/Node.js/Java applications, and introduce `kernelpp`, a miniature header-only utility for heterogeneous computing.
 The accompanying code for this tutorial is available here._

 ---